glienard/openai-realtime-twilio-demo-windows/README.md

+# Run on Windows
+Small change to make it run on Windows using NPX

 # OpenAI Realtime API with Twilio Quickstart

 Combine OpenAI's Realtime API and Twilio's phone calling capability to build an AI calling assistant.